 - (1) Expand our asset base.
-We have increased, and intend to further increase, the size of our asset base through timely and selective acquisitions of additional assets that we believe will be accretive to long-term distributable cash flow per share.
-We will seek to expand our asset base through placing newbuilding orders, acquiring second-hand vessels and entering into medium or long-term charter arrangements.
-We also make financial investments or provide loans secured by vessels and rigs.
+We have increased, and intend to further increase, the size of our asset base through timely and selective acquisitions of additional assets and businesses that we believe will be accretive to long-term distributable cash flow per share.
+We will seek to expand our asset base through various transactions including, placing newbuilding orders, acquiring second-hand vessels and entering into medium or long-term charter arrangements.
+We also make financial investments or provide loans secured by vessels, rigs and or other assets in the wider maritime industry.
 From time to time we may also acquire vessels with no or limited initial charter coverage.
-We believe that by entering into newbuilding contracts or acquiring second-hand vessels or rigs we can provide for long-term growth of our assets. - (2) Diversify our asset base.
-Since 2004, we have diversified our asset base and now have eight asset types, which comprise crude oil tankers, chemical tankers, oil product tankers, container vessels, car carriers, dry bulk carriers, jack-up drilling rigs and ultra-deepwater drilling units.
+We believe that by entering into newbuilding contracts or acquiring second-hand vessels or rigs we can provide for long-term growth of our assets.
+We may also seek new investment opportunities, including technologies and assets with a positive impact on the environment with an overall aim of reducing the Company's carbon footprint in line with the UN sustainable development goals. - (2) Diversify our asset base.
+Since 2004, we have diversified our asset base and now have the following asset types, which comprise crude oil tankers, chemical tankers, oil product tankers, container vessels, car carriers, dry bulk carriers, jack-up drilling rigs and ultra-deepwater drilling units.
 We believe that there are other attractive markets that could provide us with the opportunity to further diversify our asset base.
 These markets include vessels and other assets that are of long-term strategic importance to certain operators in the shipping and offshore industries.
-We believe that the expertise and relationships of our management, together with our relationship and affiliation with Mr. John Fredriksen, could provide us with incremental opportunities to expand our asset base.

-- (3) Expand and diversify our customer relationships.
+We believe that the expertise and relationships of our management, together with our relationship and affiliation with Mr. John Fredriksen, could provide us with incremental opportunities to expand our asset base. - (3) Expand and diversify our customer relationships.
 Since 2004, we have increased our customer base from one to more than 10 customers.
 Of these long term customers, Frontline Shipping, Seadrill and Golden Ocean are related parties.
 We intend to continue to expand our relationships with our existing customers and also to add new customers, as companies servicing the international shipping and offshore oil exploration markets continue to expand their use of chartered-in assets to add capacity. - (4) Pursue medium to long-term fixed-rate charters.
 We intend to continue to pursue medium to long-term fixed rate charters, which provide us with stable future cash flows.
 Our customers typically employ long-term charters for strategic expansion as most of their assets are typically of strategic importance to certain operating pools, established trade routes or dedicated oil-field installations.
 We believe that we will be well positioned to participate in their growth.
 In addition, we will also seek to enter into charter agreements that are shorter and provide for profit sharing, so that we can generate incremental revenue and share in the upside during strong markets.